10up/wp-scaffold/README.md

 This scaffold is the starting point for all 10up WordPress projects.

-It contains a bare bones theme and must use plugin for you to base your development off of.
+It contains a bare-bones theme and must use plugin for you to base your development off of.
 Asset bundling is handled entirely by [10up Toolkit](https://github.com/10up/10up-toolkit).

 ## Requirements